 1x | Comfortable/Casual Shoes

-Chances are if you’re visiting Scotland you’re going to be hitting up a major city along the way.
+Chances are if you’re visiting Scotland you’re going to be hitting up a Edinburgh or Glasgow along the way, even if it’s only for one day.
 More than likely, that’s going to be either Glasgow or Edinburgh OR if you’re really getting off the beaten path, you’ll be in Aberdeen, but regardless, you want to pack a comfortable pair of casual shoes.
 Ideally, you’ll want this to match all of your outfits so a pair of timeless white sneakers like these are a great option or if you have a favorite pair of shoes that are comfortable to walk in all day works also.
 It depends on your personal style so just pack what you’re comfortable in.
 However, countries in Europe and the United Kingdom tend to dress ‘nicer’ so keep that in mind.

 1x | Waterproof Hiking Boots